-The Board's objective for the Balanced Fund is to achieve medium returns over a long term investment horizon by accepting a medium degree of risk.
-The Board seeks to do this by investing in a diversified range of growth assets (equities, private equity, forests and forest land) and income assets (cash and cash equivalents, fixed interest and mortgages) with the target allocation to growth assets equal to the target allocation to income assets (50%/50%).
+The objective for the Balanced Fund is to achieve medium returns over a long term investment horizon by accepting a medium degree of risk.
+We seek to do this by investing in a diversified range of growth assets (equities, private equity, forests and forest land) and income assets (cash and cash equivalents, fixed interest and mortgages) with the target allocation to growth assets equal to the target allocation to income assets (50%/50%).